 So the more accurate meaning of her name is 'the princess that poor people asked to for help in times of disasters'.

-When colonizers arrived on Philippine shores, they stomped the earlier Animistic religions in order to convert Filipinos to Catholicism.
-Their efforts were not fully successful at first, and much resistance happened.
-To further cement their agenda, they demonized the earlier diwata and remodeled them as lesser spirits and elementals.
+When colonizers arrived on Philippine shores, they stomped the earlier Animistic religions to convert Filipinos to Catholicism.
+They demonized the earlier diwata and remodeled them as lesser spirits and elementals.

 In the case of Diyan Masalanta, her worship diminished considerably, now reduced as a petty enchantress or dryad.

-But Mary Joyce Caballes of thepinaywriter.com, put forward a very interesting theory about the survival of Dian Masalanta's fertility rites today in the form of the Obando dance rituals, during the festival held in Bulacan province, celebrated every month of May.
+But Mary Joyce Caballes of thepinaywriter.com put forward a very interesting theory about the survival of Dian Masalanta's fertility rites today in the form of the Obando dance rituals held in the festival of Bulacan province, celebrated every month of May.

-This popular practice is performed by childless couples hoping to conceive, as well as single individuals looking for love praying to Saint Clare of Assisi, along with two other Catholic saints.
+This popular practice is performed by childless couples hoping to conceive and single individuals looking for love praying to Saint Clare of Assisi and two other Catholic saints.

-In fact, it was originally Anitist (the worship of anito or ancestral spirits), existing in a slightly different form than we know today, before the arrival of the Spaniards.
+In fact, it already existed and was originally anitist (the worship of anito or ancestral spirits) in nature before the arrival of the Spaniards.

-Perhaps Dian Masalanta, along with Lingga (the phallic god of medicine) and Lakapati (the goddess of fertility), were originally called upon during this ritual.
+Perhaps Dian Masalanta, along with Lingga (the phallic god of medicine) and Lakapati (the goddess of fertility), was originally called upon during this ritual.

 But of course, some very Catholic modern Filipinos might not want to associate it with paganism.